rust-lang/rfcs/text/0000-partial_types.md

     //
 ```

-Also it could be nice if constructor allows several filler variables (which do not overlap fit-fields)
+Also it would be nice if constructor allows several filler variables (which do not overlap permit-fields)
 ```rust
 // case (G3)
 let p_xyz = %max Point {..p_x, ..p_yz};